bloodf/react-the-complete-guide-udemy/README.md

 8. [X] A Real App: The Burger Builder (Basic Version) - 41/41
 9. [X] Reaching out to the Web (Http / Ajax) - 18/18
 10. [X] Burger Builder Project: Accessing a Server - 10/10
-11. [ ] Multi-Page-Feeling in a Single-Page-App: Routing - 15/34
+11. [X] Multi-Page-Feeling in a Single-Page-App: Routing - 34/34
-12. [ ] Adding Routing to our Burger Project - 0/14
+12. [X] Adding Routing to our Burger Project - 14/14
-13. [ ] Forms and Form Validation - 0/17
+13. [X] Forms and Form Validation - 17/17
 14. [ ] Redux - 0/23
 15. [ ] Adding Redux to our Project - 0/10
 16. [ ] Redux Advanced - 0/16